 A colleague introduced me to the game “The Evolution of Trust”.
 Since then, I played it by myself, then with the managers on my team.
 Other teams played it as well.
-We all found it very insightful, and as a consequence, we have been talking about trust a LOT in the past few weeks.
+We all found it very insightful, and as a consequence, we have been talking about establishing trust in the workplace a LOT in the past few weeks.

 The game is an excellent visualization of the game theory of trust and can be the foundation of many insights and discussions.
 But the thing that struck a chord with me the most was the various trust-related behavior styles in a group of people or organizations and the most successful ones under different circumstances.

 There are many personas in the game with very different behaviors when it comes to trust, but I will outline here just the few that I have encountered most often in my work life: